 - Numerator: The numerator, or first number, refers to the vertical (height).

 - Denominator: The denominator, or second number, denotes the horizontal (length).
 To make things a bit easier, for roofing purposes the denominator will always be 12.
-Even though basic mathematics tells us that 12/12 can be reduced to 1/1, this is not done with roof pitch.
+Even though basic mathematics tells us that 12/12 can be reduced to 1/1, this is not done with a roof pitch.
 The denominator remains 12.

 How to Calculate Pitch